prissy2011/Elk-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly reliable, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers can protect systems against DDos attacks.
 The advantage of a jump box is having the ability to SSH into a virtual machine and containers with hardened security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.